dreamxyp/eth-lightwallet/README.md

 var addr = ks.getAddresses();

 // Create a custom passwordProvider to prompt the user to enter their
-// password whenever the hooked web3 provider issues a sendTransaction
+// password whenever the hooked webu provider issues a sendTransaction
 // call.
 ks.passwordProvider = function (callback) {
   var pw = prompt("Please enter password", "Password");
   callback(null, pw);
 };

-// Now set ks as transaction_signer in the hooked web3 provider
+// Now set ks as transaction_signer in the hooked webu provider
-// and you can start using web3 using the keys/addresses in ks!
+// and you can start using webu using the keys/addresses in ks!
 });
 ```